MYTHBUSTER #1: “The Beltline streetcar is all about equity”

 “Freedom Parkway” and “Virginia Highlands/Ansley” have the highest income among the Beltline’s nine “subareas,” according to Atlanta Beltline Inc.’s Demographic Data Explorer.
 While 2021 Census data put Atlanta’s per capita income at $55,000, the Virginia Highlands/Ansley subarea’s per capita income topped $92,000.
 In the Freedom Parkway subarea, it was $80,000.
 On top of that, Beltline neighborhoods are on the whole wealthier than other parts of the city, outside of Buckhead.

 Streetcar advocates put a fig leaf on this reality when they claim the entire fixed-rail loop will achieve equity by “connecting 45 neighborhoods.”
-Name a transit project that doesn't connect neighborhoods.
+Don’t most — all? — transit lines “connect neighborhoods?”

 But many projects that have been delayed or are going unfunded in favor of the streetcar actually are more efficient at making those connections.
 The Beltline streetcar’s first phase will traverse three neighborhoods at a cost of $230 million.
 For half that amount, the proposed Crosstown Bus Rapid Transit line along Hollowell and North avenues would traverse seven neighborhoods.
 At two major crossings, it would connect riders to the Beltline.
 It also would deliver riders to two MARTA stations, along with the employment centers of Georgia Tech, Coca-Cola, the Beltline and lower Midtown.